 - Sponsorship for GMC registration under the College's International Sponsorship Scheme is only provided for those making an application for an approved MTI post from 6 to 24 months.

 - Doctors who have failed the PLAB are not eligible for sponsorship.
-The MTI is not a route to permanent UK employment, placements are for a maximum of 24 months.
+The MTI is not a route to permanent UK employment.
 Once a participant has completed their placement, they must return to their home country.

 - The Royal College will only recommend successful applicants to the GMC for full registration.